antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 ### Bus definitions

-Custom interfaces in Topwrap are defined using [](../description_files.md#interface-description-files).
+Custom interfaces in Topwrap are defined using [interface description files](../description_files.md#interface-description-files).

 Custom interfaces are well recognized and supported in IP-XACT.
 They are represented by two files, a "bus definition" that defines the existence of the interface/bus itself, its name and configurable parameters; and an "abstraction definition" that defines the logical signals of the interface.